Dushyant Wagh

 Dushyant Wagh (born 23 January 1987) is an Indian actor.
-He has acted in films like Tera Mera Saath Rahen, Dombivali Fast, 3 Idiots and in the TV serial Na Bole Tum Na Maine Kuch Kaha on Colors.

-He also starred as Trivedi on Ishq Mein Marjawan that airs on Colors.
+He has acted in films like Tera Mera Saath Rahen, Dombivli Fast, 3 Idiots and in the TV serial Na Bole Tum Na Maine Kuch Kaha on Colors TV.
+He also starred as Trivedi on Ishq Mein Marjawan that airs on Colors TV.

 Career

 Wagh made news for his sensitive portrayal of a mentally challenged boy in Mahesh Manjrekar's 2001 Hindi film Tera Mera Saath Rahen.
 Previously working in theatre, Wagh won his first role when Nilesh Divekar, an assistant of Mahesh Manjrekar, came to school in search of a suitable boy for the role.

-He later on acted in the Marathi film Dombivali Fast (2005) where he played the role of Rahul Apte, the main protagonist Madhav Apte's son.
+He later on acted in the Marathi film Dombivli Fast (2005) where he played the role of Rahul Apte, the main protagonist Madhav Apte's son.
 He is remembered for his role in one of the most popular Bollywood film of 2009, 3 Idiots.
 He played the role of "Centimeter" in this film.
 Wagh then played the adorable character of "Guru" in the Hindi Television serial Na Bole Tum...
 Na Maine Kuch Kaha.